Damian Galvin interview

 3. What made you stay in Romania? / Why Romania?

-After my first contact with Romania, I decided that I wanted to come back as often as I was able to so in the next 4 years I spent my holidays here.
+After my first contact with Romania, I decided that I wanted to come back as often as I was able to, so in the next 4 years, I spent my holidays here.
 Every year I took volunteer construction teams over to renovate various charitable institutions.
 In my spare time, I enjoyed the beauties of Romania.
 In 2004 I discovered Brasov.
-After a day spent in Brasov, I decided that I want to buy a studio, to come to for holidays.
+After a day spent in Brasov, I decided that I wanted to buy a studio to come to for the holidays.
 It was love at first sight.
 I even made a web page to rent a house, where I expressed my feelings towards Romania.
 The web site’s name was magicalromania, now is no longer available.

 Despite the fact that I had a dream job in the nicest part of England, a nice but predictable life, a nice house, and a girlfriend, somehow Romania was pulling me here.
 Rachel, my then girlfriend sensed this on a trip here & even told me she sensed that I belong to Brasov - a place where I felt complete.
 She realized that she would lose me to this city.
 I obviously disagreed with her & tried to reassure her I only wanted to visit for holidays but she calmly said, this is a place where I belong.
 But how could I quit a manager job at the best car manufacturer and leave an annual salary of 70,000 euros for a country where the annual salaries are 2,000 euros & where my 24-year career would be almost useless?